 - At the bottom of the page is a “search” function, which can be used to find specific countries.

 I don’t mind if you use the photos for your own blogs, web-sites, ppts or publications – just kindly acknowledge the source.
 Photos after March 2009 are taken with Nikon DX cameras (first D90, then D7000, D7100, and currently D7200) and uploaded in full resolution; earlier photos are shot with an Olympus compact camera.
-Some of the very earliest photos are available via a Picasa link.
+You can also search the site for specific photos via google.

 For related research, statistics, projects, blogs and teaching on trade logistics, shipping, trade facilitation, connectivity, maritime transport costs et al, please check the following: